 - Preheat a large skillet with 2 tablespoons butter or oil.
 Add onions and saute over medium heat for 9-10 minutes, until translucent and golden brown.
 Add 1/4 tsp salt and 1/4 tsp black pepper when almost done.
 Transfer into a bowl

-- Using the same skillet, saute oyster mushrooms with 2 tablespoons butter or oil over high heat for 5-6 minutes
+- Using the same skillet, saute oyster mushrooms with 2 tablespoons butter or oil over medium-high heat for 5-6 minutes

 - Turn heat to medium, add 1/2 teaspoon salt and 1/4 teaspoon ground pepper, and saute for another 3 minutes